Iran says Saudi supports militants on its turf after attacks

-OSLO Iranian Foreign Minister Mohammad Javad Zarif said on Tuesday Saudi Arabia was supporting militants inside Iran, days after hardline Sunni group Islamic State claimed attacks in Tehran.
+OSLO (Reuters) - Iranian Foreign Minister Mohammad Javad Zarif said on Tuesday Saudi Arabia was supporting militants inside Iran, days after hardline Sunni group Islamic State claimed attacks in Tehran.

 Zarif also called on countries in the region to establish a regional forum to resolve conflicts.